What's polluting the air? Air pollution comes from lots of different sources and can be found in both rural and urban areas.

 Household burning, such as the use of wood stoves and open fires, is the biggest contributor to Particulate Matter pollution.

-Pollutants are also created from farming as well as other sources of transport such as planes, trains and boats.
+Farming is the main source of ammonia and pollutants are also created from other sources of transport such as planes, trains and boats.

 Air pollution isn’t just about the outdoor world.
 There are many sources of indoor air pollution that can harm health.
 Studies have found that as much as 90% of the day is spent indoors so it is important to consider how to create clean air at home as well.
 Children for example spend most of their time indoors, with just 68 minutes spent outside on an average day.
 Too many of our homes and schools are damp and poorly ventilated – this may be damaging the health of children.